bcgov/tfrs/openshift-v4/templates/patroni/README.md

 ### Database Migration from Openshift v3 to Openshift 4

-1. Openshift v4 - Update zeva database user same as the one on Openshift v3 For example, Openshift v3 zeva db user name is userABC and opassword is pwpwpwpwpw create user "userABC" with password 'pwpwpwpwpw'; //password is same with secret ALTER DATABASE zeva OWNER TO "userABC";
+1. On Openshift V4, update the secrets in template.patroni-patroni same a Openshift V3

+2. For example, Openshift v3 tfrs db user name is userABC and password is pwpwpwpwpw create user "userABC" with password 'pwpwpwpwpw'; //password is same with secret ALTER DATABASE tfrs OWNER TO "userABC";
-	DROP USER usershh;   //usershh is the old user on Openshift v4
+	DROP USER userabc;   //userabc is the old user on Openshift v4

-2. Openshift v4 - Update secrets patroni-prod and template.patroni-patroni

-Update app-db-username and app-db-password same as the one on Openshift v3

 3. Openshift v3 - Create backup
 login to patroni-backup pod and run backup.sh -1